awslabs/unicornflix/documentation/Backend.md

 Please edit the file in your editor: <b>unicornflix/amplify/backend/api/unicornflix/schema.graphql</b>
 </pre>

-A new file should open up with your schema.
-We are going to edit the schema to remove the Todo model that was added earlier by the default API generation.
+Navigate to the file schema.graphql located at unicornflix/amplify/backend/api/unicornflix/schema.graphql using the Cloud9 file explorer on the left hand side panel, and double click schema.graphql file to open it.
+We are going to edit the schema to remove the Todo model that was added earlier by the default API generation. **Do not click enter until the schema has been modified and the file has been saved**

 The new schema should look like this if you removed just the Todo model: